Qila Mubarak, Bathinda: History

-Quila Mubarak Bathinda was constructed by Raja Dab during the period 90-110 AD.
-Raja Dab was the ancestor of Vena Pal.
+The Qila Mubarak of Bathinda is purported to have been constructed by Raja Dab, a local ruler.
+Raja Dab was the ancestor of Vena Pal, another local ruler later on.
 The bricks used to construct the fort dates back to the Kushana Period.
 The fort was constructed by the king so that Huns could not invade the kingdom of Emperor Kanishka.
 In the later years, the fort has undergone various types of alteration done by the rulers of the area.
 Razia Sultana, the first Empress of Delhi had been imprisoned in Quila Mubarak.
 Hindu chronicles of Kashmir described it as Jaipal's capital, and say it was captured by Mahmud of Ghazni.
 Bhatinda appears in the works of the historians from early Muhammadan period as Batrinda, often incorrectly converted into Tabarhind.
 The fortress was enhanced many times under the rule of the Mughal Empire, especially under the energetic Mughal Emperor Akbar.
-About 1754 Maharaja Ala Singh of Patiala state conquered Bhatinda.

-Fort repairs

-Currently, a team working with the Akal Society of America, after conducting an extensive two year survey of the site has submitted a proposal of repairs to the Archaeological Survey of India (ASI).
-The proposed repair work will be funded by external funds provided by the ASA though the former Chief Minister, Captain Amarinder Singh, announced a government contribution of Rs.
-12,500,000 (US$275,000) for Qila Mubarak's repair on 21 June 2005 at a ceremony held to mark the tercentenary celebrations of Guru Gobind Singh's visit to the fort.
-While awaiting final approval (which has been granted on the state level in Punjab, but not yet by the ASI), minor internal repairs are in progress at a slow pace.
-As on 20-02-2011, the fort is closed for repair work.
-While visiting it is advised to check beforehand.

-This fort is extra ordinary in its exitance, currently under Archaeological survey of India.
-The repair work has been finished and the fort is now there to welcome tourists.

-When Babur came in India for the first time, he came here with cannons.
-Four of them are here in this fort that are made up of an alloy of silver, gold, copper and iron.
+In 1754, Baba Ala Singh of Patiala state took control of Qila Mubarak and renamed it Gobindgarh to honor Guru Gobind Singh.
+Before this, local say that Guru Nanak Dev, the first Sikh guru, visited the fort in 1515, and Guru Tegh Bahadur, the ninth Sikh guru, visited around 1665.
+Many years later, in 1705, Guru Gobind Singh came to the fort after his victory at the Battle of Muktsar.
+To commemorate Guru Gobind Singh’s visit, two gurdwaras were later constructed within the fort complex, one of which was built by Karam Singh, a former ruler of Patiala.